 Reduced Strength & Physical Performance

 During keto-adaptation, your body is learning to utilize a completely new fuel source that it has not had to use before.
 The muscles (along with the brain) contain tons of mitochondria for energy production that must now learn to utilize ketones as an energy source.

-During this time, you will likely feel a significant drop in strength and ability to exert physical energy.
+During this time, you will likely feel a significant drop in strength and ability to exert physical energy as one of the short term keto side effects.
 Luckily, once you become adapted you should see drastic improvements in these areas that are even greater than when you were sugar-adapted!